wasm-forge/demo3/README.md

 It is assumed that you have [rust](https://doc.rust-lang.org/book/ch01-01-installation.html), [dfx](https://internetcomputer.org/docs/current/developer-docs/setup/install/), and [wasi2ic](https://github.com/wasm-forge/wasi2ic) installed.

 You will also need the Wasm-oriented [clang](https://github.com/WebAssembly/wasi-sdk/releases/) installation.
-In this tutorial we use the `.deb` package [installation](https://github.com/WebAssembly/wasi-sdk/releases/download/wasi-sdk-19/wasi-sdk_19.0_amd64.deb).
+In this tutorial we use the `.deb` package [installation](https://github.com/WebAssembly/wasi-sdk/releases/download/wasi-sdk-21/wasi-sdk_21.0_amd64.deb).
 Once installed the clang compiler is available from the path `/opt/wasi-sdk/bin/`.
+The additional builtins library will be found in `/opt/wasi-sdk/lib/clang/17/lib/wasi/`.

 ## Building project from scratch